react-native-elements/react-native-elements/website/docs/main/divider.md

 ---
 id: divider

 title: Divider

 slug: /divider
 ---

-import Props from './props/divider.md' import Usage from './usage/Divider/Divider.md'
+import Usage from './usage/Divider/Divider.md'

 Dividers are visual separators of content.

 Use Divider when you want to make a distinction between sections of content.

+Our divider offers adding inset, color, orientation and subHeader to the component using props.

+Also receives all [View](https://reactnative.dev/docs/view#props) props.

 ## Usage